 The Dandaragan Football Club joined the Central Midlands Football League in 1968, fielding only a reserves team in its first two seasons and playing against Bindi-Piawaning, Burakin-Kalannie, Miling, Rovers, Warriors, Watheroo and Wubin-Dalwallinu (at that time only New Norcia did not field a reserves side).
 Dandaragan made the grand final in 1968, losing to Warriors, 4.3 to 1.5, before taking out the 1969 flag with a 52-point win over Miling.

-A founding member of the CMCFL, Dandaragan won the 1994 grand final against Bindi-Miling, but the Saints (as well as Jurien Bay and Leeman) were forced to sit out the 2002 season when they could only field one senior side.
+A founding member of the Central Midlands Coastal Football League, Dandaragan won the 1994 grand final against Bindi-Miling, but the Saints (as well as Jurien Bay and Leeman) were forced to sit out the 2002 season when they could only field one senior side.
 The club returned in 2003 and won their most recent premiership in 2007 after a 10-point win over Jurien Bay.
-The Saints’ grand final nemesis of recent times is Cervantes, they’ve lost to the Tiger Sharks on the big day on six occasions in the last 12 seasons (2004-2006, 2009-2010 and 2015).
+The Saints’ grand final nemesis of recent times is Cervantes.

 Matthew Helms won three consecutive JJ Lussick Medals between 2008 and 2010 – the most won by any CMCFL player.
 Other medalists from Dandaragan have been Robert Dreghorn in 2000 and Wayne Otway in 2006.

 Photos by Les Everett October 2019 and April 2017.